msolli/proletarian/README.md

 - updating search indexes
 - batch imports and exports

-If you're already using PostgreSQL as your main database, there is one very nice advantage to having your job queue in PostgreSQL as well:
+If you're already using PostgreSQL/MySQL as your main database, there is one very nice advantage to having your job queue in PostgreSQL/MySQL as well:

 Using a transaction, you can atomically commit changes to the database along with the queueing of the job.
 A common use-case for this is sending an email